lappsgrid-incubator/discovery-course/README.md

 # Discovery 2020

 Scripts needed to configure EC2 for the analyst's discovery course.

+The rest of this file lays out how to create an Amazon EC2 Instance and a Load Balancer.

-## Creating an Amazon (EC2) Instance
+## A. Creating an Amazon (EC2) Instance

 This is a process that you start from the EC2 Dashboard in the AWS console by clicking the "Launch Instance" button.